cemckinley/kuato/README.md

 ## Installation

 Requires node, npm and grunt to be installed first.
-See https://github.com/gruntjs/grunt/blob/master/docs/getting_started.md for grunt.js setup instructions.
+See https://github.com/gruntjs/grunt/wiki/Getting-started for grunt.js CLI install instructions.
 Once the above is installed, run the following command in your terminal:
 `curl -L goo.gl/qWJG9 | bash`